swamitagupta/spoil-no-more/README.md

 * Tap on the Chat to open it.
 * Type and press send to send your messages.
 * Observe the background changing in accordance to the sentiment of your recent chats.
+* Tap the info button to learn more about the emotion-based color background.
 * Go back from the chat using the back button
 * To check the profanity and emotion of your text or any random phrase, do check our `detect` tab.
 * To check account details like mail id or log out, go to `profile` tab.